 A running bit I had during my time in Portland, Oregon was that I lived ‘three bubbles in’: 1.
 The United States, a first-world country, 2: Portland, a progressive city, and 3: My cohousing community, a progressive housing structure.
-I lived in this multilayered cushion for seven years, and many, many days I’d step outside and be flush with gratitude, not quite believing that I was so fortunate to live in a circumstance so amazing.
+I lived in this multilayered cushion for seven years, and many, many days I’d step outside and be flush with gratitude, not quite believing I was so fortunate to live there.

-I’m only now beginning to see the gifts of my new circumstance, which has been characterized by long bouts of discomfort and difficulty, interspersed with brief moments of transcendent bliss.
+I’m only now beginning to see the gifts of my new circumstance, which has been marked by long bouts of discomfort and difficulty, interspersed with moments of transcendent bliss.

-It’s as if every once in awhile, the natural world pulls me out of the bulldog grip of own determination to tame the land, and carries me into a state of vibrant, attentive giddiness.
+Every once in awhile, the natural world pulls me from the bulldog grip of my determination to tame the land, and carries me into a state of vibrant, attentive giddiness.

-On a clear night, I swear the stars can fully arrest any train of thought, and instantly draw out the measurement of an ego’s size against the universe.
+On a clear night, I swear the stars can arrest any train of thought, and draw out the measurement of an ego’s size against the universe.

 I’m not sure how many layers of comfort and convenience I’ve removed making my way out on my land, but it’s been enough to produce an interesting dual effect: I feel at once more capable of surviving under difficult circumstances, and more aware of just how vulnerable I am as an individual human being.